asssaf/gmail-relay/README.md

 # gmail-relay
-Simple MTA that uses gmail API using a client OAuth token to send mail
+Simple MTA that uses gmail API using a client OAuth token to send mail. gmail-relay.py is a python script based on [google-api-python-client](https://github.com/google/google-api-python-client ) to send a message as a sendmail replacement.

+gmail-relay.py doesn't do queueing so if you don't want to lose messages you can use a queueing sendmail (such as nullmailer's nullmailer-inject), then use the provided gmail-relay-process-queue script to process the queue dir.

+You can run gmail-relay-process-queue periodically or through systemd triggers to make sure that queued mail is retried and sent once the failure is resolved.

 # Why?
 This allows you to use a token instead of writing down your google account password in a config file.